infiniflow/infinity/docs/build_from_source.md

 # Build from Source

+Infinity can only be compiled natively in Linux environment.
+If your operating system isn't Linux, you may choose to build infinity using Docker.

 - [Build from source on Linux using Docker](#build-from-source-on-linux-using-docker)
 - [Build from source on Ubuntu 22.04](#build-from-source-on-ubuntu-2204)
 - [Build from source on Ubuntu 23.10](#build-from-source-on-ubuntu-2310)